 - Ordinary Form of the Roman Rite, with songs in English, read right of the chart.

-If you are unfamiliar with the terms above, you likely attend the Ordinary Form (also called Novus Ordo)
+If you are unfamiliar with the terms above, you likely attend the Ordinary Form.
+The two forms follow different liturgical calendars: Novus Ordo for the Ordinary form, and Antiquior Ordo for the Extraordinary Form.

 The music gathered in the Graduale Romanum represents centuries of prayerful singing of the Mass.
 It may not be the easiest to sing, but has proven its Sacramental efficiency at Mass.
 Recent publications represent contemporary publishers’ ideas for a liturgical music that is “less work”.
 However, the very definition of the word liturgy (leitourgos) is work.
 Liturgy means the participation of the people of God to the Work of God (watch 5 minute video from the Liturgical Institute).